nachoenblanco/academic-kickstart/content/home/talks.md

 active = true  # Activate this widget? true/false
 weight = 40  # Order that this section will appear.

-title = "Recent & Upcoming Talks"
+title = "Recent Talks"
-subtitle = ""
+subtitle = "and a little bit of (not so recent) teaching"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.